adon-cloudcannon/landing-page-test/src/collections/ssg-pages/docusaurus-cms.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Take your static sites to the next level with CloudCannon’s powerful open source tools for a wide range of SSGs.
+                      Upgrade your static sites with CloudCannon’s powerful open source tools for a wide range of SSGs.

                       * **<a target="_blank"